anseki/jquery-plainmodal/README.md

 plainModal do:

 - Showing specified element as modal window, and hiding it.
-- Covering a page with a overlay.
+- Covering a page with an overlay.
 - Avoiding focusing outside elements of the modal window. (by pressing Tab key)
 - Avoiding scrolling a page window.
 - Hiding the modal window when Escape key is pressed.